-Depending on the number of members of a labour union and how many labour unions there are in the company, the labour union appoints the representatives of employees in the BCB.
+Depending on the number of members of a labour union and the number of labour unions in the company, the labour union appoints the representatives of employees in the BCB.

-If the company only has one labour union and all employees are members of the labour union, then the management of the labour union will have the right to appoint their representatives in the BCB.
+If the company only has one labour union and all employees are members of the labour union, management of the labour union will have the right to appoint their representatives in the BCB.
 If the company has more than one labour union, the representatives in the BCB will be appointed by each labour union proportionately.